 How the stations work:

-After the last round of stations, we go back to our seats and enjoy our 100 day trail mix and any other treats we may have for our celebration!
+- After each group has been to each station, we go back to our seats count to 100 and then eat our 100th Day trail mix and other treats we may have.

 If you are still looking for more ideas, check out this Ultimate List: 100 Ideas for the 100th Day of School blog post!